P8-M smuggled cigarettes seized in Zamboanga, Iligan

-LAWMEN seized around P8 million worth of smuggled cigarettes in separate law enforcement operations in the cities of Zamboanga and Iligan, the police said Friday, March 13, 2026.
+LAWMEN seized some P8 million worth of smuggled cigarettes in separate law enforcement operations in the cities of Zamboanga and Iligan, the police said Friday, March 13.

 Of the total anti-smuggling haul, the police said that over P6.3 million were seized in Zamboanga City and the remaining P1.6 million in Iligan City.